NOVEMBER 2023: The Charity has now submitted its response to the LionLink G2 proposal. The document can be viewed HERE

-The Charity uses the income from its land & properties to manage and conserve the environment and to provide charitable benefit to the Village.
+The Charity uses the income from its land and properties to manage and conserve the environment and to provide charitable benefit to the Village.
 The Charity currently has over 100 property agreements.
 These include access and car parking licences, leases and annual agreements.

 Functional permanent endowment land is indicated in ORANGE on the map.